maistra/istio-operator/bundle/README.md

 `Jaeger` is an open-source end-to-end distributed tracing system.
 You can use `Jaeger` with the Sail Operator to monitor and troubleshoot transactions in complex distributed systems, see [Jaeger](https://istio.io/latest/docs/ops/integrations/jaeger/) for more information.

-To install Prometheus you will need to follow this steps:
+To install Jaeger, perform the following steps:

 1. Deploy `Jaeger`: